Huythanh0x/linked-blog-starter-md/Programming/Under the Radar/Require IOS 26.md

 - **Technical Debt and Awkwardness:** Supporting older iOS versions, especially in SwiftUI, is described as "awkward" and "cumbersome." <mark style="background: #FFB86CA6;">The way modifiers are chained in SwiftUI makes it difficult to have conditional code for different OS versions within the same view structure.</mark>

-- **Testing and QA Complexity:** Supporting multiple OS versions increases the testing burden.
+- **Testing and QA Complexity:** <mark style="background: #FFB86CA6;">Supporting multiple OS versions increases the testing burden</mark>.
 Developers need to perform deep testing on older systems to ensure that new features or changes for the latest OS don't inadvertently break something for users on previous versions.